 I have seen enlightenment, and it is NOT good.

 Perhaps the most significant area of Christian compromise has been in adopting the modern absolutist worldview.
 The chart below illustrates how the enlightenment acts as the foundation for the modern worldview.

 |1650 - 1730||Low Enlightenment||Emphasis on doubt in order to dispose of religious assumptions|

 |1730-1780||High Enlightenment||Emphasis on rationality/reason over superstition|

 |1859 - ?||Modernism||Emphasis on science and methodology over speculation|

 In the previous section I asked the question, how would you know if what you believed was wrong?
-This question is brought about by a logical contradiction that exists within the modern worldview (more precisely the absolutist worldview), which is the inherit denial of possibility.
+This question is brought about by a logical contradiction that exists within the modern worldview (more precisely the absolutist worldview), which is the inherent denial of possibility.
 That is, in theory, the absolutist must deny the possibility that any given belief could be wrong; and therefore, in so doing, can never actually know when they are right.
-Of course the contradiction is inherit within the worldview, but is not necessarily practiced that way.
+Of course, the contradiction is inherent within the worldview but is not necessarily practiced that way.
 Practically speaking, it’s not possible to completely deny that you might be wrong about any given proposition because individuals are constantly changing their beliefs (though this is primarily on a micro level).
 However, the practicality of the claim is clearly illustrated on a macro level.